map-bgp/browserbook/README.md

 ## Using the Application

 Our application is deployed to IPFS.
-To use the application, simply navigate to the following url: PLACE_URL_HERE Alternatively, you can navigate to the application by requesting the following content hash from IPFS:
+To use the application, simply navigate to the following url: https://ipfs.thresholdholdings.com/ipfs/QmYszj7GyMvKLJPzZWaop9szx4caZTeuHgip45sa2uV3yn/

+Alternatively, you can navigate to the application by requesting the following content hash from IPFS: QmYszj7GyMvKLJPzZWaop9szx4caZTeuHgip45sa2uV3yn
 Once at the application, navigate to the "How it Works" page for an overview on how to use the system.

 **Note**: You will need to have Metamask installed in order to access the application.